devotis/node-clang-rest/README.md

-clang-rest
+Node Clang API
 ==========

-RESTifies the Clang SOAP API
+This app normalizes the Clang SOAP API into a restful JSON API.